plasma-umass/compsci631/README.md

   ```

-- Finally, to install the support code for this class, run:
+- To install the support code for this class, run:

   ```
   opam pin add compsci631 https://github.com/plasma-umass/compsci631.git